Book II: The Scrolls of Lemuria

 That’s gotta count for something, right?

-Meanwhile, my little pretties paid me a side benefit – because they had a mean streak by nature, they regularly clashed with the Mylars, Atlanteans, and Amorosi.
+The Brutz were the perfect low tech fighting force.
+They didn’t care about Aether or Vril Energy or Star Forts.
+They just liked to smash things.
+And because they had a mean streak by nature, they regularly clashed with the Mylars, Atlanteans, and Amorosi.
 They also nearly wiped out the witless Hyperboreans.
 But among all their ‘prey,’ The Brutz were especially fond of the little people.

 And while I was a bit disappointed to see that Mu men and their friends always (eventually) defeated my creatures, more often than not they all paid a heavy price in the process — so much so that within a few centuries the Children of Mu started receding into the farther corners of the world so they didn’t have to fight.